- Table of contents

 Service water: definition and benefits

 Water is the basis of life and the earth.
 Not only for humans, but also for nature and the environment, water is very precious.
-It provides essential resources for plants, animals and the habitat.
+It provides essential resources for plants, animals and the environment.
 The daily use of water in private households makes it clear how important running water is.
 The definition of service water is simple.
-Service water is industrial water and is used in private, technical, commercial and agricultural activities.
-But beware!
-Service water is by no means the same as drinking water.
+Service water is water used in private, technical, commercial and agricultural activities for needs that do not require potable water quality.
+These are all applications where human consumption or body care is not involved.
+Service water is not the same as drinking water.

 What is service water

-Water for human consumption can be obtained in a variety of ways.
+Service water can be obtained in a variety of ways.
 In the most common cases, however, it is rainwater or groundwater.
-Precipitation water or rainwater for private households is collected in a variety of ways.
-One variant for collecting rainwater is the classic rain barrel.
-Instead of a rain barrel in the garden, underground cisterns also serve optimally to collect the water fairly.
-The groundwater can be tapped with pumps.
-The service water obtained in this way can be used for watering private gardens .
+Precipitation water or rainwater is collected in a variety of ways.
+The simplest variant for collecting rainwater is the classical rain barrel.
+Instead of a rain barrel in the garden, underground cisterns serve as a storage for a more suffuicient amount of water.
+When the groundwater levell is high enough and the local authorities approve the use of private wells, than it is easy to draw service water with pumps.
+The service water obtained in this way can be fed into the private service water pipework. .

 Areas of application for service water